aabduul/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-a function that prints a square a program that prints 1-10 a program that prints a triangle followed by a new line
+a function that prints a square a program that prints 1-10 a program that prints a triangle followed by a new line a program that finds and prints the largest prime factor of the number